$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 \subsubsection{Comparison with template-free (\tf) methods}

 \ours and \oursb also demonstrate superior or competitive performance compared to \tf methods on all the top accuracies.
 With reaction types known, \ours is the best on top-3, top-5 top-10 accuracies compared to all the template-free methods; with reaction types unknown, \oursb is the best on top-3, top-5 and top-10 accuracies, and is the second best one on top-1 accuracy.
-For example, \ours is 4.9\% better than the best \tf method on top-3 accuracy (i.e., \retroformer) with the reaction types unknown.
-Most \tf methods such as \dual and \chemformer have the competitive performance on top-1 accuracy but relatively worse results on other top accuracy metrics.
-This could be due to that \tf methods with SMILES representations may fail to generate diverse or even many valid reactants with beam search~\cite{Vijayakumar2016}, leading to limited variation in their predicted results, and thus low and similar top-$3$, top-$5$ and top-$10$ accuracies.
-This lack of diversity and richness in the predictions, in addition to the lack of interpretability during the chemical sequence transformation process, could significantly hinter the application of \tf methods in retrosynthesis prediction.
-To improve performance, \augtrans tests each product molecule 100 times, each time with a different SMILES representation; it considers a correct prediction if any of the 100 tests predicts the ground truth.
-Thus, \augtrans does a much more extensive exploration than other methods including \ours and \oursb.
-Despite this, \ours outperforms \augtrans on all the top accuracies with reaction types unknown.
-Compared to \tf methods, \ours best imitates the reversed logic of synthetic reactions with two steps: reaction center identification and synthon completion, and overall, achieves better performance.
+For example, \ours is 4.9\% better than the best \tf method on top-3 accuracy (i.e., \retroformer~{\cite{Wan2022}}) with the reaction types unknown.
+Most \tf methods such as \dual~{\cite{sun2021towards}} and \chemformer~{\cite{Irwin2022}} have the competitive performance on top-1 accuracy but relatively worse results on other top accuracy metrics.
+This could be due to that these \tf methods with SMILES representations may fail to generate diverse or even many valid reactants with beam search~\cite{Vijayakumar2016}, leading to limited variation in their predicted results, and thus low and similar top-$3$, top-$5$ and top-$10$ accuracies.
+This lack of diversity and richness in the predictions, in addition to the lack of interpretability during the chemical sequence transformation process, could hinder the application of \tf methods in retrosynthesis prediction. {However, the prediction diversity and richness in \ours is enabled by the multiple possible reaction centers predicted by \ours and the corresponding completed reactants. }

+{In terms of the coverage on the test set, all the SMILES-based {\tf} methods can cover the entire test set, because all the reactions can be represented as SMILES string transformation.
+The graph-based {\tf} method {\megan}~{\cite{Sacha_2021}} also covers the entire test set due to its comprehensive set of graph edit actions. {Compared to these {\tf} methods, though without the full coverage on the test set, {\ours} and {\oursb} model reactions through a two-step process of reaction center identification and synthon completion, allowing for the interpretability of reaction centers in the predicted reactants.} Overall, \ours and \oursb achieve even better performance than the methods with full coverage, measured on the entire test set.}